LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 ## 2. Process Memory

-The previous code `xv6-rust-sample` set it address space starts from `0x80000000`, and put its text section at the beginning of the address, then set the code entry at there.
+The previous code `xv6-rust-sample` set it address space starts from `0x80000000`, and put its text section at the beginning of the address, then set the code entry there.
 So where should a process starts from?

 We could refer the process creation syscall [`exec()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/exec.rs#L61) to find out (again, we'll cover this in a later chapter):